RedHatNordicsSA/ansible-roadshow/labs/lab-5/README.md

   when: jar_file_copy.changed or service_script_create.changed
   no_log: true
 ```
->Notice the addition of no_log to ensure that no details about our secret is logged.
+:thumbsup: Notice the addition of no_log to ensure that no details about our secret is logged.

-Rename the service script to reflect that it is now a template file:
+:boom: Rename the service script to reflect that it is now a template file:

 ```
 mv $WORK_DIR/roles/wildflyapp/files/wildflyapp.service $WORK_DIR/roles/wildflyapp/templates/wildflyapp.template
 ```

-Change the content of the service script file to include our secret. *$WORK_DIR/roles/wildflyapp/templates/wildflyapp.template* should now have the below content:
+:boom: Change the content of the service script file to include our secret. *$WORK_DIR/roles/wildflyapp/templates/wildflyapp.template* should now have the below content:

 ```
 [Unit]